OsiriX-Foundation/karnak-documentation/content/profiles/expressions.en.md

 - `UID()`: Replaces the current tag value with a newly generated UID and sets the tag's VR to UI
 - `Add(int tagToAdd, int vr, String value)`: Adds a tag to the DICOM instance
 - `ComputePatientAge()`: Replaces the current tag value with a computed value of the patient's age at the time of the exam
+- `ExcludeInstance()`: Interrupts the process of transferring this instance, it will appear in the monitoring view as *Rejected*, with the message *Instance excluded by profile*

 ## Examples